-SGX and NSE IFSC announced their partnership in 2019, which is now culminating in the launch of the SGX Gift City market, providing SGX members with offshore access to the NSE Nifty market on a new platform that is mutually beneficial to both exchanges.
-As per the official exchange announcement on July 13, 2022, the launch of GIFT Connect has been postponed to a to be determined date.
+SGX and NSE IFSC announced their partnership in 2019, which is now culminating in the launch of the SGX GIFT City market, providing SGX members with offshore access to the NSE Nifty market on a new platform that is mutually beneficial to both exchanges.
+The launch of GIFT Connect is now July 29.

 TT is currently preparing for the launch with the introduction of our new “SGX_GIFT” market, which is now available for testing in the UAT test environment.

 For detailed information about SGX Gift City on the TT platform, please refer to the SGX Gift City User Guide.
 This document contains several new, important updates as of July 8, and TT recommends that all users be sure to review carefully.

 Please note also that on July 1, the exchange sent a PDF document entitled “SGX-ICI GIFT Connect Technical Advisory Notes” to all Members.
 TT strongly encourages all users to read the document carefully as the information therein impacts all trading on Inauguration of SGX’s GIFT City office and the launch of GIFT Data Connect

 GIFT Connect Newsletter #6 – Mock Trading Updates

 CME: Changes to Silver and Copper Weekly Monday and Wednesday Options: Resting Order Eliminations

 Effective Sunday, August 7 (trade date Monday, August 8) pending regulatory approval, the match algorithm for silver and copper weekly Monday and Wednesday options will be amended.